Labor Certification Advertising; is this newspaper acceptable by the DOL?

 For Labor Certification ads that do where the person required must have a higher degree 3 additional steps to the advertising process are required.
 Additional forms of acceptable advertising are local and ethnic newspaper, job search websites, employer websites, trade or professional organizations, or job fairs.(immahelp)

 My Classified Ads has been working with Law firms and employers for over 20 placing immigration advertising.
-For more information check out our website.
+For more information on how to get your ad placed contact us.